-Note: This exclusion does not apply to abdominoplasty or panniculectomy when abdominoplasty and/ or panniculectomy is performed in connection with herniorrhaphy (hernia repair).
+Note: This exclusion does not apply to panniculectomy when the panniculectomy is considered Medically Necessary as an adjunct to other procedures such as ventral herniorrhaphy, provided that the medical necessity criteria for panniculectomy have been met.
 This exclusion also does not apply to lipectomy performed as part of the treatment of lipedema.

 - 27. Custodial Care, Rest Cures. - 28.
 Dental services and dental-related oral Surgery, unless specifically provided by this document; procedures designed primarily to prepare the mouth for dentures (including alveolar augmentation, bone grafting, frame implants and ramus mandibular stapling). - 29.
 Treatment of developmental delays.
-(This exclusion does not apply to mandated treatment of Autism Spectrum Disorder up to age 21 as defined by Vermont law.) - 30.
+(This exclusion does not apply to mandated treatment of Autism Spectrum Disorder as defined by Vermont law.) - 30.
 Any determination of refractive state or any examination, prescription or fitting of eyeglasses or contact lenses unless the refraction, examination, prescription or fitting is for treatment of aphakia or keratoconus. - 31.
 Education, educational evaluation or therapy, therapeutic boarding schools, services that should be Covered as part of an evaluation for, or inclusion in, a Child's individualized education plan (IEP) or other educational program.
 (This exclusion does not apply to treatment of diabetes, such as medical nutrition therapy by approved Providers.)

-- 32. Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flat-foot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet.
-This exclusion does not apply to necessary foot care for treatment of diabetes. - 33.
-Hearing aids or examinations for the prescription or fitting of hearing aids. - 34.
-Tinnitus masking devices. - 35.
-Home or automobile modifications or equipment like air conditioners, HEPA filters, humidifiers, stair glides, elevators, lifts, motorized scooters, whirlpools, furniture or "barrier-free" construction, even if prescribed by a Provider. - 36.
-Hot and cold packs. - 37.
+- 32. Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flat-foot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet. - 33.
+Home or automobile modifications or equipment like air conditioners, HEPA filters, humidifiers, stair glides, elevators, lifts, motorized scooters, whirlpools, furniture or "barrier-free" construction, even if prescribed by a Provider.
+This exclusion does not apply to manual hydraulic patient lifts, commonly known as "Hoyer" lifts. - 34.
+Hot and cold packs. - 35.
 Infertility services.
-This includes but is not limited to: - medications for treatment of infertility such as Clomid, Clomiphene, Serophene, Bravelle, Gonal-F, Follistim AQ, Novarel, Ovidrel, Pregnyl, Profasi and Repronex when used for treatment of infertility; and - surgical, radiological, pathological or laboratory procedures leading to or in connection with (for example): - insemination (intravaginal, intracervical, and intrauterine insemination); - in vitro fertilization, embryo transplantation and gamete intrafallopian transfer (GIFT); - ^o zygote intrafallopian transfer (ZIFT); and - any variations of these procedures, including costs associated with collection, washing, preparation or storage of sperm for artificial insemination including donor fees, cryopreservation of donor sperm and eggs.
+This includes but is not limited to: - medications for treatment of infertility such as Clomid, Clomiphene, Serophene, Bravelle, Gonal-F, Follistim AQ, Novarel, Ovidrel, Pregnyl, Profasi and Repronex when used for treatment of infertility; and - surgical, radiological, pathological or laboratory procedures leading to or in connection with (for example):

+Minsemination (intravaginal, intracervical, and intrauterine);

+- Min vitro fertilization, embryo transplantation and gamete intrafallopian transfer (GIFT); - Mzygote intrafallopian transfer (ZIFT); and - Many variations of these procedures, including costs associated with collection, washing, preparation or storage of sperm for insemination including donor fees, cryopreservation of donor sperm and eggs.